tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 The cost is billed in the order of **Free quota > Storage pack > Pay-as-you-go**.

--  The free quota is deducted first, and the exceeding part is billed on **Pay-as-you-go** basis.
+-  The free quota is deducted first, and any exceeding usage is billed on a **Pay-as-you-go** basis.
--  For subscribers of monthly storage plan, the free quota is deducted first, and then the paid storage pack.
-The rest consumption is billed on pay-as-you-go basis.
+-  For users that purchased storage packs, their free quota will be deducted first, then the paid storage packs.
+The remaining usage will be billed on a pay-as-you-go basis.

 ### Free quota

-Users who activated COS will enjoy a certain amount of free standard storage capacity.
+Users who activated COS will receive a certain amount of free standard storage capacity.
 For more information about free quota, see [Free Quota](https://cloud.tencent.com/document/product/436/6240).

 ### Related links

-1. For more information about the COS product pricing in different billing methods, see [COS Product Pricing](https://cloud.tencent.com/document/product/436/6239).
+1. For more information about the COS product pricing for different billing methods, see [COS Product Pricing](https://cloud.tencent.com/document/product/436/6239).
-2. About account arrears and COS service suspension: For more information about data retention, destruction time, and related billing description, see [COS Arrears](https://cloud.tencent.com/document/product/436/10044).
+2. About account arrears and COS service suspension: For more information about data retention, termination time, and related billing details, see [COS Arrears](https://cloud.tencent.com/document/product/436/10044).
-3. With the post-paid mode, users can also estimate your usage and calculate the specific price with the [COS Price Calculator](https://buy.cloud.tencent.com/price/cos/calculator).
+3. With pay-as-you-go, users can also estimate your usage and calculate the specific price with the [COS Price Calculator](https://buy.cloud.tencent.com/price/cos/calculator).
-4. To purchase a resource package, learn more about [Resource Package Billing](#package) and go to [Purchase Resource Package](https://buy.cloud.tencent.com/cos).
+4. To purchase a storage pack, learn more about [Storage Pack Billing](#package) and go to [Purchase Storage Pack](https://buy.cloud.tencent.com/cos).

 <a id="package"></a>